IBM/cics-bundle-maven/README.md

  - TRANSACTION
  - URIMAP

+ It can deploy CICS bundles containing any bundleparts.

 ## Prerequisites
- To use the plugins, make sure that:
+ To use the plugin to build CICS bundles, make sure that Maven is installed.

- * Maven is installed into your environment, or
- * You use a Java IDE that supports Maven, e.g. Eclipse, IntelliJ, VS Code...
+ If you are using the `deploy` goal of the plugin, there are further prerequisites.
 The CICS bundle deployment API is supported by the CMCI JVM server that must be set up in a WUI region (consult the [CICS TS doc](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/configuring/cmci/config-bundle-api.html) for details).
 To use this make sure that:
  * You have a CICS region that is at CICS® TS V5.6 open beta or later
  * This region is configured to be a WUI region for the CICSplex that contains the deployment target region
- * This WUI region is configured to use the CMCI JVM server
+ * This WUI region is configured to use the CMCI JVM server, including the CICS bundle deployment API

-## Create a CICS bundle using `cics-bundle-maven-plugin`
+## Create a CICS bundle (in a separate module) using `cics-bundle-maven-plugin`

+This way of building a CICS bundle is useful when the CICS bundle contains more than one Java bundlepart, or contains extra bundleparts like FILE or URIMAP.
+It uses a separate module for the CICS bundle.

 The `cics-bundle-maven-plugin` contributes a new packaging type called `cics-bundle`.
-This is bound to a new `build` goal that will use the information in the `pom.xml` and dependencies to create a CICS bundle, ready to be stored in an artifact repository or installed into CICS.
+This is bound to the plugin's `build` goal that will use the information in the `pom.xml` and dependencies to create a CICS bundle, ready to be stored in an artifact repository or installed into CICS.

-To use the `cics-bundle-maven-plugin`:
+To create a CICS bundle in this way:

 1. Create a new Maven module for the CICS bundle.
 1. Register the plugin to the `pom.xml` of the CICS bundle module: